Indiana Jones and the Temple of Doom: Plot

-In 1935, American archeologist Indiana Jones survives a murder attempt from Shanghai Triad crime boss Lao Che, who hired him to retrieve the remains of Nurhaci.
-Jones flees from the city accompanied by his young orphan sidekick Short Round and nightclub singer Willie Scott, unaware that the plane they are traveling on is owned by Lao Che.

-The plane's pilots dump the fuel and parachute away, but Jones, Willie and Short Round escape using an inflatable raft before the plane crashes.
+In 1935, American archeologist Indiana Jones survives a murder attempt in Shanghai by Triad crime boss Lao Che, who hired him to retrieve the remains of Nurhaci.
+(Note: As depicted in the video game Indiana Jones and the Emperor's Tomb (2003)) Jones flees from the city accompanied by his young orphan sidekick Short Round and nightclub singer Willie Scott, unaware that the plane they are traveling on is owned by Lao Che.
+The plane's pilots dump the fuel and parachute away, but Jones, Willie, and Short Round escape using an inflatable raft before the plane crashes.
 The trio ride down the slopes of the Himalayas and fall into a river before arriving at the Indian village of Mayapore.

-There, the villagers plead for Jones' aid in retrieving a sacred lingam stone stolen along with the village's children by evil forces from the nearby Pankot Palace.
-Jones agrees to do so, hypothesizing that the stone is one of the five Sankara stones given by the Hindu gods to help humanity fight evil.

-Traveling to the palace, the trio are warmly welcomed and allowed to stay for the night as guests, attending a banquet hosted by the palace's young maharaja Zalim Singh.
+The villagers plead for Jones' aid in retrieving a sacred lingam stone, along with the village's children, who were supposedly taken by evil forces from the nearby Pankot Palace.
+Jones agrees to do so, hypothesizing that the stone is one of five Sankara stones given by the Hindu gods to help humanity fight evil.
+Traveling to the palace, the trio are warmly welcomed and allowed to stay for the night as guests, attending a banquet hosted by the palace's young maharaja, Zalim Singh.
 During the night, Jones is attacked by an assassin, but manages to kill him.
 He discovers a series of tunnels underneath the palace and explores them with Willie and Short Round.